ministryofjustice/moj-frontend/docs/components/interruption-card.md

 ### When to use

-The interruption card aims to help users understand possible - and complex - errors, and to help prevent mistakes (especially serious ones).
+The interruption card helps users understand possible errors and prevent mistakes (especially serious ones).

 This component should be used specifically and sparingly.
 It has 5 use cases:

-1. Complex errors
+1. Possible errors
 2. ‘Are you sure?’ content
 3. Non-contextual errors
 4. More varied application outcomes
 5. Showing important content ahead of a task

-#### 1. Complex errors
+#### 1. Possible errors

-The interruption card can be used to convey complex errors.

-Show it to a user after they've entered something which might be a mistake.
-They can still continue with their answer (unlike with a validation error).
+The interruption card can be shown to a user after they've entered something which might be a mistake.

 It gives the user contextual or detailed information about why their answer is unexpected.
+They can still continue with their answer, unlike with a validation error.

 #### 2. ‘Are you sure?’ content

-Sometimes users need to be asked if they're sure they want to do something.
+Sometimes users need to be asked if they're sure they want to do something they've started.

+This aims to prevent people from doing serious things by accident, such as deleting or cancelling something.
+If the action does not have serious consequences - and the content is just ‘good to know’ - consider the standard colour palette.

 This type of interruption card is a part of everyone's journey, because it's about the task itself not something which the user has entered.

-The aim is to prevent people from doing serious things by accident, such as deleting or cancelling something.
-If the action does not have serious consequences - and the content is just ‘good to know’ - consider the standard colour palette.

 #### 3. Non-contextual errors

 A non-contextual error happens when there’s a conflict between 2 or more parts of a service.
 The error is with the application as a whole, not a specific field.
 This means a message cannot be shown next to an error source, as with a GOV.UK Design System error message.

 Service design should prevent these errors.
 However, they can happen if a user edits an early part of a form (via a [Check answers pattern page](https://design-system.service.gov.uk/patterns/check-answers/)) in a way that affects later parts.
-For example, if a person’s income has changed since the application was started, other sections might need to be deleted or re-done.
+For example, if a person’s income has changed since the application was started, other sections might need to be deleted or redone.

 The user may want to copy answers before they’re removed, and also needs to know that they’ll need to re-enter other sections.